This is the multi-page printable view of this section. Click here to print.

 How-to guides

-Users can enter the required information for File Storage through the Samsung Cloud Platform Console, select detailed options, and create the service.
+Users can create a service by entering the required information for File Storage and selecting detailed options through the Samsung Cloud Platform Console.

 Caution

-• Service fees are charged based on usage without capacity constraints.
+• Service fees are charged based on usage without capacity limits.

-• The volume is allocated 100 GB by default.
-If you want to use more than 100 GB, please inquire about it via Support Center’s Contact Us.
+• Volumes are allocated 100 TB by default.
+If you need to use more than 100 TB, please inquire via Support Center’s Contact Us.

-• If you add or modify company information in Cost Management’s Billing Management, the Mount name (IP information) of File Storage is automatically changed.
+• Cost Management’s Payment Management, when you add or modify company information, the Mount name (IP information) of File Storage is automatically changed.

-• Before modifying company information, be sure to check the service impact due to changes in Mount name (IP information).
+• Before modifying company information, be sure to check the service impact caused by changing the mount name (IP information).

 You can create and use the File Storage service from the Samsung Cloud Platform Console.

-To create a File Storage, follow the steps below.
+To create a File Storage, follow these steps.

-2. Click the Create File Storage button on the Service Home page.
+2. On the Service Home page, click the Create File Storage button.
 You will be taken to the Create File Storage page.

-3. File Storage creation On the page, enter the information required to create the service, and select detailed options.
+3. File Storage Creation page, enter the information required to create the service, and select detailed options.

 Category